MS DotNetNuke Hosting: Compare Hosting

 - .NET CMS - The CMS platform for the .NET framework which came after dasBlog, it has support for modern responsive sites, and has strongly validated third party tools.

-Q. What are the requirements for hosting a DNN site?
-A. Any Windows server that can run IIS 7 or higher and a SQL database.
-Any .NET hosting provider should be able to accommodate and many might even have one click installs.
+A Windows server that can run IIS 7 or higher and a SQL database.
+Any .NET hosting provider should be able to accommodate and many might even have one-click installs.